37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Gondolin.

-Why it stumps people: Rivendell is where Bilbo receives Sting and learns it’s Elvish, so the association sticks.
-But Sting was forged thousands of years earlier in Gondolin, a hidden First Age city that fell to Morgoth.
-Glamdring and Orcrist came from the same place.
-All three blades survived the ruin of the city that made them.
+You remember the wrong city.
+Rivendell is where Bilbo gets Sting and learns it’s Elvish, so that’s the place that sticks.
+The forging happened thousands of years earlier in Gondolin, a hidden First Age city Morgoth burned to the ground.
+Glamdring and Orcrist came off the same forge.
+All three blades outlived the city that made them.

 20. What broken sword was reforged into Anduril for Aragorn?
 (Medium)